kelezoli/DRinVET_handbook_V1/source/index.html.md

 You are standing a in a glass box with a gun.
 The box gets wider and turns itself a large car industry workspace.
 With your spray gun you can paint  the car parts and when you got finished, you do not have to wait until it gets dried, nor to get undressed.
 Also, you do not have to sand the part to repaint again for the next run, no pollution and no health damage risks, because  you are in the world of Virtual Reality.

-You are in front of a flat screen simulator following a path with your welding gun and the simulator will follow your hand and measuring the distance, the angles of your hand and the traveling speed of the gun.
+You are in front of a flat screen following a path with your welding gun and the simulator will follow your hand and measuring the distance, the angles of your hand and the traveling speed of the gun.
 Before this tool, nobody could improve motor skills so fast and accurately, because  of the lack of instant feedback.

 You are standing on the board of a container ship and control the loading and departing.
 You act in a simulated accident scenarios in different weather conditions.
 As the ship’s officer in a scenario on a docking ship, you are instructed by the captain and must observe conditions and surroundings to react in time through radio.
-The immersive Virtual Reality helps you to learn the good safety protocols quickly and trains you to react even in very stressed conditions
+The immersive Virtual Reality helps you to learn the good safety protocols quickly and trains you to react even in very stressed conditions.

 We find ourselves in a rapidly emerging technology field.
 The industry is constantly abuzz with the “next big things” new and newest a Virtual Reality headsets, haptic gloves and fast, reliable devices that do the magic: you feel as if you were there.
 The headsets tracks your head movements accurately.
 The visuals are more than convincing.
 You could wander about in the ancient Rome, watch birds fly by, stand by a roaring fire, gaze out the windows with the professional audio tying it all together.
 It feels real.
+And it is getting cheaper.
+Now, when we write the book, a standalone headset that does require even a laptop costs apporximately 800 Euros and gives a full immersive experience.

-And if you make one step further, the educational simulations (so called Serious Games)  are developed to follow very tiny movements of your fingers (to simulate medical operations or welding) teach safety protocols (in maritime solutions) drive vehicles in terrains in deep forests or handle construction cranes even in strong wind 200 meters from the ground with high fidelity.
+And if you make one step further, the educational simulations (so called Serious Games)  are developed to follow very tiny movements of your fingers  teach safety protocols,  drive vehicles in terrains in deep forests or handle construction cranes even in strong wind 200 meters from the ground with high fidelity.

-## About this book
+## About this handbook

 This Handbook on Digital Reality in Vocational Education (DR in VET) is dedicated to teachers, trainers and decision makers in vocational education systems, to help to get familiar with digital reality tools and systems when you plan to implement them.
 Last but not at least the book is dedicated to the young generation breaking new ways in teaching and learning.